-Prerequisite OR Corequisite: BUS 211 Financial Accounting 1 OR BUS 212 Managerial Accounting 2 OR ECO 201 Prin of Econ 1: Macroeconomics OR ECO 202 Prin of Econ 2: Microeconomics This course introduces the functions of management that apply to any organization, including overviews of concepts, theories, and practices, the processes of developing plans and corporate strategy, structuring work relationships, coordinating activities, directing and motivating subordinates, and controlling functions that lead to organizational success.
+Prerequisites or Corequisites: BUS 211 or BUS 212 or ECO 201 or ECO 202

+This course introduces the functions of management that apply to any organization, including overviews of concepts, theories, and practices, the processes of developing plans and corporate strategy, structuring work relationships, coordinating activities, directing and motivating subordinates, and controlling functions that lead to organizational success.
 Roles and responsibilities of managers, effective decision making, productivity, and theories of human behavior will also be explored.
 This is a writingintensive course.
 3 credits